Meuna/kubernetes-the-hard-way-on-aws/docs/08-bootstrapping-kubernetes-controllers.md

 # Bootstrapping the Kubernetes Control Plane

 In this lab you will bootstrap the Kubernetes control plane.
-The following components will be installed the controller machine: Kubernetes API Server, Scheduler, and Controller Manager.
+The following components will be installed on the controller machine: Kubernetes API Server, Scheduler, and Controller Manager.

 ## Prerequisites